-The 2x material you find at the building stores—both your local building supply stores and the big box stores (think Home Depot or Lowes) is usually what you call “construction lumber.”
+The 2x material you find at the building stores—both your local building supply stores and the big box stores is usually what you call “construction lumber.”
 It’s probably not the most glamorous stuff you’ve ever seen.
 You may have to dig through a large pile just to find some straight ones.
 But, it’s cheap.
 And it’s readily available.

 But, despite the bad reputation construction lumber can sometimes get, honestly, most of what I build is made from construction lumber.
 When you get a little creative, you can make some really pretty stuff from not-so-pretty boards.

-It’s a DIY Bar Cart (I guess since I don’t drink, it’s technically a tea cart??)!
-But, the best part is that I made it entirely from a single 2x10x8 board.
-WHAT?!
-And guess how much that board cost me?? $6.56 exactly…I just checked the receipt haha.
+.So, I’m sharing this DIY Bar Cart (I guess since I don’t drink, it’s technically a tea cart??) that I made from a single 2x10x8 board that cost me $6.56 exactly…I just checked the receipt.

 To build this DIY bar cart, you’ll need:

-First, rip two strips of 2” wide board from the 2×10 using a table saw.
-Cut 12” off of ONE of these 2” boards with a miter saw and set it to the side.
+First, I ripped two strips of 2” wide board from the 2×10 using a table saw.
+I cut 12” off of ONE of these 2” boards with a miter saw and set it to the side.

-Then, cut what’s left of the 2×10 in half (two 4 ft pieces).
-Rip three strips from one of these pieces at 1 ½” wide.
+Then, I cut what’s left of the 2×10 in half (two 4 ft pieces).
+I ripped three strips from one of these pieces at 1 ½” wide.

-Lastly, rip the remaining wood and the 12” piece you cut from the 2” wide boards earlier all down to ¾” thick strips.
+Lastly, I ripped the remaining wood and the 12” piece I cut from the 2” wide boards earlier all down to ¾” thick strips.

 I know that’s a lot of instructions, but once this is cut, it’s easy peesy from here.

 The 2” wide strips are the legs.
-I would have made these 1 ½” wide instead of 2”, but the casters had 2” long brackets to screw into the legs.
+(If you are using 2x2s instead, it’s fine that it’s 1 ½″ instead of 2″ wide, but you’ll need to add a little piece onto the bottom to attach the casters because…) I would have made these 1 ½” wide instead of 2”, but the casters had 2” long brackets to screw into the legs.
 So I made the legs 2”.

-Cut two legs and a top from each 2” piece.
+I cut two legs and a top from each 2” piece.
 The legs are mitered at 45 degrees on ONLY ONE END and cut at 34 ½” long at the longest point.
-The tops are mitered at both ends not parallel to each other and cut at 15 7/8” long at the longest point.
+The tops are mitered at both ends not parallel to each other and cut at 15 ⅞” long at the longest point.

 Step 3: Cut out the frame pieces

-Cut down the 1 ½” wide pieces so you have 4 pieces at 11 7/8” long and 4 pieces at 23 7/8” long.
-(Why 7/8”??
+I cut down the 1 ½” wide pieces so that I had 4 pieces at 11 ⅞” long and 4 pieces at 23 ⅞” long.
+(Why ⅞”??
 If you cut at an even 12” and 24”, you won’t have enough board because you didn’t account for the blade width on the cuts.
 Your last piece will be too short…helpful hint 😉 ).

-Measure up from the bottom of the legs 4” and make a mark, then 26 ½” and make another mark.
+I measured up from the bottom of the legs 4” and made a mark, then 26 ½” and made another mark.
 You can totally pick different measurements if you want.
-Line your frame pieces up with these marks.
-Assemble the frame like shown using 2 ½” pocket hole screws in the pocket holes you just drilled in step 3.
+I lined the frame pieces up with these marks and assembled the frame like shown using 2 ½” pocket hole screws in the pocket holes I drilled in step 3.

-Make sure the miters are turned the right way on the legs.
+I checked to make sure the miters were turned the right way on the legs.
 I found it easiest to assemble the two side frames first, then attach them together with the longer pieces.
 You can see this in the video.
 Also note that all the frame pieces are flush to the INSIDE of the legs.

-Once your frame is together, glue and clamp on the top piece.
+Once the frame was together, I glued and clamped on the top piece.
 Allow the glue plenty of time to dry.

-While the glue is drying, cut 10 pieces of 11 7/8” long and 7 pieces of 23 7/8” long from the ¾” thick boards.
+While the glue was drying, I cut 10 pieces of 11 ⅞” long and 7 pieces of 23 ⅞” long from the ¾” thick boards.
 The longer ones will be the top slats and the shorter ones will be the bottom slats.

 Step 6: Attach the slats